suresh7127/Constructor-Word-Guess/README.md

 <br>
 This Constructor-word-guess utilizes three Javascript files: <br>
 1.Letter.js:<br>
+The letter.js file holds a constructor for letters in word.<br> 2.word.js:<br>
+The word.js file holds the constructor for word object consisting of letter objects.<br>
+3.Index.js:<br>
-The letter.js file holds a constructor for letters in word., one to hold the constructor for a word object consisting of letter objects, and the main file (index.js) which utilizes the Inquirer NPM to get input.
-The program will pick a word at random out of the word bank and the user must guess the letters in the word (only letters, no special characters or numbers).
-If correct, the user continues guessing.
-If the guess is wrong, the user will lose an attempt (starting from 10).
-The game will let the user know if the word is fully guessed or if the number of incorrect guesses have been used up.
-Either way, the correct word will be known and the user will be asked if they want to play again.
-If so, a new word is chosen and the game begins anew.
-Otherwise, the program ends.
+The index.js file holds the logic for the game.It utilizes the Inquirer NPM to get input.
+The program will pick a word at random out of months array and the user must guess the letters in the word.The game progress if the user keep guessing the correct letters.
+If the user guess a wrong letter,he/she will will lose an attempt.
+The user will be given a total of 10 attemps to finish the game.
+The game will count both the wrong or wright letters and update the user.
+Whether the user win or loose, he/she will be given another chance either to restart or exit out of the game.
+If the user decided to play again, the game will restart otherwise it will exit out of the game.